iyadahmed/minimal_window/README.md

 # NanoGUI
-A very small GUI library for putting pixels on the screen, perfect for raytracing projects;
+A very small GUI library for putting pixels on the screen, perfect for raytracing projects.

 ## Supported Platforms
 - [x] Win32 (Windows)